ezratechdev/ezratechdev/README.md

 ### Hi there 👋 I'm Ezra
 Hey there!
 I am Ezra Kipyegon.
 A computer scientist from Kenya.

-- I am majorly a backend developer and i can center a div.

-- I use the linux for my day to day activities : Fedora.
+- I use Fedora Linux for my day to day activities.
 - Software Developer
 - I’m on Twitter [@ezrakeeps](https://twitter.com/ezrakeeps)